hitechparadigm/team_project/README.md

 - The following linear regression model was used to test the hypothesis if minimum wage increases affect unemployment rates in Canada:

-  - :nerd_face:  UR = β_0 + β_1 x MW + ϵ
+  - :nerd_face:  UR = $β_0$ + $β_1$ x MW + ϵ
   - Variables:
     - Dependent Variable (Y): Unemployment Rate (UR)
     - Independent Variable (X): Minimum Wage (MW)
-  - β_0: The intercept term.
+  - $β_0$: The intercept term.
 This represents the predicted value of the Unemployment Rate when the Minimum Wage is zero.
-  - β_1: The slope term.
+  - $β_1$: The slope term.
 This coefficient represents the change in the Unemployment Rate for a one-unit change in the Minimum Wage.
-If β_1 is positive, it suggests that an increase in the Minimum Wage is associated with an increase in the Unemployment Rate.
-If β_1 is negative, it suggests that an increase in the Minimum Wage is associated with a decrease in the Unemployment Rate.
+      - If $β_1$ is positive, it suggests that an increase in the Minimum Wage is associated with an increase in the Unemployment Rate.
+      - $If β_1$ is negative, it suggests that an increase in the Minimum Wage is associated with a decrease in the Unemployment Rate.
   - ϵ: Error term, representing the random disturbances or factors influencing the unemployment rate that are not accounted for in the model.

 - The following linear regression model was used to test the hypothesis if minimum wage increases affect unemployment rates across provinces:
-  - :nerd_face:  UR_i,t = β_i + β_1,i x MW_i,t + ϵ_i,t
+  - :nerd_face:  $UR_it$ = $β_i$ + $β_1i$ x $MW_it$ + $ϵ_it$
   - Variables:
-    - Dependent Variable (Y): Unemployment rate in province 𝑖 at time 𝑡 (UR_i,t)
+    - Dependent Variable (Y): Unemployment rate in province 𝑖 at time 𝑡 ($UR_it$)
-    - Independent Variable (X): Minimum Wage in province 𝑖 at time 𝑡 (MW_i,t)
+    - Independent Variable (X): Minimum Wage in province 𝑖 at time 𝑡 ($MW_it$)
-  - β_i: Intercept specific to province 𝑖 representing the baseline unemployment rate when the minimum wage is zero.
+  - $β_i$: Intercept specific to province 𝑖 representing the baseline unemployment rate when the minimum wage is zero.
-  - β_1,i: Coefficient representing the change in the unemployment rate for a one-unit change in the minimum wage in the province 𝑖.
+  - $β_1i$: Coefficient representing the change in the unemployment rate for a one-unit change in the minimum wage in the province 𝑖.
-  - ϵ_i,t: Error term, representing the random disturbances or factors influencing the unemployment rate that are not accounted for in the model.
+  - $ϵ_it$: Error term, representing the random disturbances or factors influencing the unemployment rate that are not accounted for in the model.

 ## Findings: Impact of Minimum Wage Changes